 Investing in a mentor

 This is another thing people skimp on.
-A mentor can help guide you along the way, to give you shortcuts and help you avoid common pitfalls.
+A mentor can help guide you along the way, give you shortcuts, and help you avoid common pitfalls.

 It can be easier to skimp on these big investments when there’s not always an immediate monetary ROI in your business.
-However, as you step into your role as CEO, start zooming out and looking at the big picture of your business, you’ll realize that these big investments are what will serve you in the long-term.
+However, as you step into your role as CEO, and start zooming out and looking at the big picture of your business, you’ll realize that these big investments are what will serve you in the long term.